Nahuel88Ar/Cells-Detection-/README.md

 *Stage 1*

-You maybe input the path of the picture.
+You may input the path of the image.

 [![path-elipsis.png](https://i.postimg.cc/4NpjfRCy/path-elipsis.png)](https://postimg.cc/4mNWPMxR)

 *Stage 2*

-After we use the rgb2gray function converts RGB images to grayscale.You have values between 0 and 1,black and white, foreground and background.
+After we use the rgb2gray function converts RGB images to grayscale.
+You have values between 0 and 1,black and white, foreground and background.
 You can input any value between 0 and 1.

 We get this result for a value <0.5.